emirsoyturk/eth-global-online/README.md

 ### 2. Zero-Knowledge Programming

 The model's weights and biases were exported for integration into Noir, Aztec's Zero-Knowledge programming language.
-The noir-ml library was used, and related materials are transparently hosted on Filecoin.
+The noir-ml library was used is on this [link](https://github.com/metavind/noir-ml/tree/main/noir_ml).
+Circuit and model are transparently hosted on Filecoin.

 ### 3. Circuit Transformation & Integration